chetanbg1/cbgwork1/README.md

 What is a deadlock?
 How do you prevent it?

-Deadlock: Occurs when two or more threads are waiting for each other’s locks, causing a standstill.
+Deadlock: Occurs when two or more threads are waiting for each other’s locks, causing a standstill. mutual exclusion - only one thread can access a resource at a time hold and wait - a thread holding at least one resource is waiting to acquire additionl resources held by other threads NO Preemption - resources can not be forcibly taken from thrad holding them circular wait - a set of thread wait for each other in a circular chain
 Prevention:

 Avoid nested locks.